Edwin Young, Jordan Young & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 At the same time, Young started calling a few of the young ladies, all over 14, his daughters, and inviting them over often.
 He referred to all of the young ladies as daughters at some point, but five or six were given special attention and could be seen regularly with the pastor.
 No one seemed to object; a few of the parents were pleased that their daughters were so "close to the pastor."

 Being close to the pastor could ensure a good marriage prospect and gave them special attention.
 Young's oldest son, Jordan, got engaged shortly after this, to a woman that Young had met and thought would make a good wife for his son, according to Young.
 (Young 'encouraged' the young people to marry someone else in Faith Tabernacle rather that someone from another church.
-Dana Davis was from another church, and he told us he'd met her and how she was always helping her pastor, named several qualities he considered good, and said he'd mentioned that she should meet his son... and that when later she and his son met, they hit it off.
+Dana Davis was from another church in Virginia, and he told us he'd met her and how she was always helping her pastor, named several qualities he considered good, and said he'd mentioned that she should meet his son... and that when later she and his son met, they hit it off.
 It would appear that Edwin picked out the wife for his son and went against the advice he gave all other church members.)

-The couple married and soon were being teased by Young openly about when they would give him a granddaughter.
+The couple married and soon were being openly teased by Young when they would give him a granddaughter.
 He'd become focused on having a little girl to sit on his lap.
 He had only had two boys and said he really wanted a sweet daughter or granddaughter.
 Jordan and Dana had a girl about a year after they married, and Young said he'd really tighten things down to make the church safe for his granddaughter.
 Some may be interested in reading a partial list of church rules that may be found here.

 At the same time, he continued calling these girls his daughters and giving them special attention.
 He often preached against homosexuality and all sexual sin.
 He said that if a preacher committed adultery, he disqualified himself from the ministry.
 Permanently.
 He said if he wasn't preaching truth, they better go find a church that did, and that they should follow him as he followed Christ and if he wasn't, we'd better get out.